 Now, let me tell you about these candied almonds.
 Back in the old country we’d call ’em ‘gebrannte Mandeln‘, and they’re one of my favorite German treats.
 Being the chocoholic that I am, I just had to pair the two up.

 But we ain’t talkin’ about just any ol’ chocolate here… No sirree bob, we’re talkin’ ’bout the creamiest whipped chocolate ganache you ever did see!

 Take my word for it, these truffles are like a dream come true.
 With Valentine’s Day around the corner, they’ll make a perfect treat for your honey pie, your best friend or even yourself!

-If you make this recipe at home be sure to tag your photo #myvibrantkitchen on Instagram.
-I love seeing all your beautiful recreations.
-And don’t forget to sign up for My Vibrant Kitchen’s newsletter to get the latest recipes, vegan lifestyle tips and travel diaries straight to your inbox.
+If y’all whip up this recipe at home be sure to tag your photo #myvibrantkitchen on Instagram.
+I love seeing all y’all’s beautiful creations.
+Don’t forget to sign up for My Vibrant Kitchen’s newsletter to get all our latest recipes, vegan lifestyle tips and travel diaries sent straight to your inbox.

 – 150 g coconut milk